Expansion of Major League Soccer: Phoenix

 In 2017, Phoenix entered the race for an expansion team.
 The bid for expansion is led by the ownership group of Phoenix Rising FC of the USLC including former Chelsea and Phoenix Rising FC player Didier Drogba.
 That year, Phoenix Rising signed an agreement with Goldman Sachs to help the funding of a new 20,000 person stadium on land purchased from the Salt River Pima-Maricopa Indian Community if selected.
 After Bally Sports Arizona agreed to air most Rising matches in March 2022, Phoenix was reported to have been drawn closer to becoming an MLS franchise.

 In December 2024, Mesa mayor John Giles stated to local media that he had met with MLS officials and developers to build a stadium for a future team.
 A 200 acre site in northwestern Mesa once proposed for an Arizona Coyotes' arena was identified for a potential bid.

+In November 2025, Mesa officials voted unanimously to turn the former Fiesta Mall location into a site to host a possible MLS and National Women's Soccer League (NWSL) team.
+The Fiesta Mall site is currently owned by Ernest Garcia II, and will be initially leased to Sunny Day Sports, led by Vicki Mayo.
+The company proposes a development that includes an enclosed 25,000 soccer-specific venue for a prospective NWSL franchise, along with MLS.

+Phoenix is currently home to Phoenix Rising FC who play at Phoenix Rising Soccer Stadium.

 Failed or stalled expansion efforts

 This section includes cities with bids that have either failed or stalled, or are otherwise not explicitly included in MLS's expansion roadmap, the latest of which was announced in December 2013.